sn1887/CCA/README.md

 This project beats most scores acheived on the Common Carotid Artery Segmentation, and thus could be used as a benchmark metrics.
 And for inquiries, collaborations, or further information, please contact at samadnajm.sn@gmail.com or atbinmogharabin@gmail.com

-## Acknowledgments

-We would like to express our gratitude to the contributors and researchers who have made this project possible.
-Their dedication and efforts have contributed to advancing the field of common carotid artery segmentation and cardiovascular health.

-## License

-This project is licensed under the MIT License.

----